Héctor Miguel Bautista López

-Héctor Miguel Bautista López (born 5 September 1960) is a Mexican left-wing politician affiliated with the Party of the Democratic Revolution (PRD) who in 2006 was elected to the upper house of the Mexican Congress.
+Héctor Miguel Bautista López (born 5 September 1960) is a Mexican left-wing politician affiliated with the Party of the Democratic Revolution (PRD).
+He has served in both chambers of Congress.

 Personal life and education

-Bautista López has a bachelor's degree in agriculture from the National Autonomous University of Mexico.
+Bautista López has a bachelor's degree in agriculture from the National Autonomous University of Mexico (UNAM).

 Political career

 Bautista has been an active left-wing politician in the State of México.
 He occupied different positions within the Mexican Workers' Party including head of the party in the State of México.
 He was a founder of the Mexican Socialist Party (PMS) and a founder of the Party of the Democratic Revolution.

 In 2000, he was elected municipal president (mayor) of Nezahualcóyotl.

-He was also in the Chamber of Deputies of Mexico.
+In the 2003 mid-terms, voters in the State of Mexico's 31st district sent him to the Chamber of Deputies to serve during the 59th session of Congress.

+In the 2006 general election he was elected to the Senate for the State of Mexico.